Nexeya: Aeronautics

 Nexeya designs products for the testing of aircraft avionics and electrical systems (validation, integration, fault detection, etc.) as well as specific equipment for assembly lines.
 Nexeya designed a WiDD wiring tester that performs an automatic multipoint check of cable harnesses in order to detect and locate permanent or intermittent defects.

 Energy

-Nexeya develops and manufactures hydrogen-based energy storage and recovery solutions in order to offset the intermittent availability of renewable energy.
+Nexeya develops and manufactures hydrogen-based energy storage and recovery products in order to offset the intermittent availability of renewable energy.
 Most notably, Nexeya designed a hydrogen energy storage station to both supply and make self-sufficient a tertiary sector building in Grand Angoulême (Charente).

 Space

 This activity was partly sold in April 2019 to the new company Hemeria.

 Nexeya developed the Hemeria range of nanosatellites.
 Angels, the first French industrial nanosatellite from this range, developed with the Cnes, will be put into orbit in late 2019.

-Nexeya will also be supplying Kineis with 20 nanosatellites for the first European nanosatellite satellite constellation dedicated to the Internet of Things.
+Nexeya will also be supplying Kineis with 20 nanosatellites for the first European nanosatellite satellite constellation dedicated to the Internet of things.

 Nexeya has also invested in the Rennes-based start-up Unseenlabs, along with the Direction générale de l'armement (DGA), BPI France, and Breizh Up, for an innovative maritime surveillance project employing nanosatellites.